flenniken/statictea/docs/regexes.md

 # matchPattern

 Match a regular expression pattern in a string.
 Start is the index in the string to start the search.
 NumGroups is the number of groups in the pattern.

+Note: the pattern uses the anchored option.

 ```nim
 func matchPattern(str: string; pattern: string; start: Natural;